 1961 Mercedes-Benz 190 SL (W121), car number 268

 Matching numbers car with extensive documented history and service records since new/day one.
 This is a one-family owned car before coming to Denmark in 2006.
 This is a California and Nevada car (dry climate – no rust) ordered be the original owner in July 1961.
 After the original owner passed away in 1992 the widow kept the car until she passed away in 1995.
 The son that had the car in a garage until 2005 before selling it to the Danish owner.
+This is a category 2+ car in very original condition due to the one family ownership.

 This unique and rare one-family owned history has preserved the exceptional originality of the car, including the very rare Becher radio with tube amplifier.
 Weber carburetors, a popular and period correct upgrade that made the car perform, more reliable, drive better and overall improved drivability and enjoyment, was installed but the original restored Solex carburetors are included in the sale.